 The data is publicly available via the PennData website.
 You can view your most recent report.
-The link is: http://penndata.hbg.psu.edu/BSEReports
+The link is: https://penndata.hbg.psu.edu/PublicReporting/DataataGlance/tabid/2523/Default.aspx

-There are five enrollment categories for which the district is disproportionate from the state:
+According to the 2017-18 Special Education Data Report, there were four enrollment categories for which the district was disproportionate from the state:

-- For students with Autism, the district has 2.6% less students than the state average. - For students with Emotional Disturbance, the district has 2.6% less students than the state average.

-- For students with Other Health Impairments, the district has 2.7% more students than the state average. - For students with Speech and Language Impairments, the district has 3.4% less students than the state average. - For students with Specific Learning Disabilities, the district has 7% more students than the state average.
+- For students with Autism, the district had 2.4% less students than the state average. - For students with Emotional Disturbance, the district had 4.1% less students than the state average. - For students with Intellectual Disabilities, the district had 0.8% less students than the state average. - For students with Specific Learning Disabilities, the district had 8.4% more students than the state average.